YiraSan/node-phosphore/README.md

 ## Window

 To make a new Window your need to call the class Window, and edit it then display.
-To edit the window your have many tools, to change the title, icon, size of it, etc...
+To edit the window you have many tools, to change the title, icon, size of it, etc...

 ***